Statins are the most commonly prescribed

 It’s important to take your medication

-pharmacist when you should be taking your statin.
+doctor or pharmacist when you should be taking your statin.

 Most statins come as tablets.
 The most common